 - What if I have been awarded my diploma/ADN, but I have not yet taken the NCLEX?

-The Pre-Licensure BSN degree program is for students who do not already have an associate’s degree (ADN) or a diploma in nursing, and do not already have an RN license.
-The RN to BSN program is for students who do have an associate’s degree (ADN) or a diploma in nursing, already have an RN license, and would like to complete their BSN degree.
+The Pre-Licensure BSN degree program is for students who do not already have an associate degree (ADN) or a diploma in nursing and do not already have an RN license.
+The RN to BSN program is for students who do have an associate degree (ADN) or a diploma in nursing, already have an RN license, and would like to complete their BSN degree.

-The majority of the general education course requirements for our RN to BSN program were probably already completed for your ADN or Diploma in Nursing.
-Any general education course requirements you are lacking may be taken simultaneously with your BSN coursework (either at UMSL or at another regionally accredited institution); however, they must be completed before you can graduate from UMSL with your BSN.
+The majority of the general education course requirements for our RN to BSN program may have been completed for your ADN or Diploma in Nursing.
+Any general education course requirements you are lacking may be taken simultaneously with your BSN coursework (either at UMSL or at another regionally accredited institution).
+However, they must be completed before you can graduate from UMSL with your BSN.
 Contact your nursing advisor prior to taking any courses at other colleges or universities.

 A list of the general education course requirements for our RN to BSN program can be found here.

 As long as your courses transfer to UMSL, and you are currently licensed as an RN, then it does not matter how old your classes are.

 The nursing courses, as outlined in the sample plan of study, will take five semesters.
 Students who still have general education course requirements might take longer to complete the program.

 The RN to BSN program admits year-round.